vcl/ng-vcl/src/directives/off-click/README.md

-# off-click directive
+# offClick directive

-The off-click action fires when a click event is handled and its source is not(!) the element or any of its subelements.
+The offClick event fires when a click event is handled and its source is not(!) the element or any of its subelements.

 ## Usage: